 - Engage in interactive activities to learn and network with a diverse group of participants who hold school leadership positions worldwide

-- Reflect on their practice, knowledge, skills, and understandings—and identify opportunities to apply course learnings to their unique context
+- Reflect on your practice, knowledge, skills, and understandings—and identify opportunities to apply course learnings to your unique context

 - Gain first hand experience with the case-based and inductive learning model

-- Learn in a flexible, online platform that creates a powerful peer-to-peer learning experience adapted to fit school leaders’ busy schedules
+- Learn in a flexible, online platform that creates a powerful peer-to-peer learning experience adapted to fit your busy schedule

 Hosted on the highly interactive HBS Online platform, CSML offers participants the opportunity to reflect on and apply the course learnings to their unique context, while interacting with and learning from a global network of school leaders.